zokuuu/zokuuu/README.md

 - <a href="https://github.com/zokuuu/dotfiles" target="_blank">**Dotfiles**</a> – My everyday driving tools.
 Simple and pretty
 - <a href="https://github.com/zokuuu/swiply" target="_blank">**Swiply**</a> - Swipe right to like, swipe left to pass — discover amazing products in a fun, Tinder-like interface!
+- <a href="https://github.com/zokuuu/eyeless" target="_blank">**eyeless**</a> - AI-powered YouTube video summarizer.
+Paste a link — get a structured summary with key points and timestamps in seconds.
+No more watching 20-minute videos to find the one insight you needed.

 ---